brycevegh/sdd680/Week 8.md

 ## References

 Nuclino. (n.d.).
 10 Best Issue Tracking Software Systems in 2023.
 Www.nuclino.com. https://www.nuclino.com/solutions/issue-tracking-software#:~:text=Jira&text=Jira%20is%20one%20of%20the

+Stone, S. (2018, September 27).
+Code Refactoring Best Practices: When (and When Not) to Do It.
+AltexSoft. https://www.altexsoft.com/blog/engineering/code-refactoring-best-practices-when-and-when-not-to-do-it/

 Tarlinder, A. (2016).
 Chapter 14: Test-Driven Development - Classic Style.
 In Developer Testing: Building Quality into Software (pp. 191–212).
 Addison-Wesley Professional.